Vikranth3140/Chat-Application-Terminal/README.md

 # Chat Application

 This project implements a simple chat application comprising a C++ server and a C++ client.
 The server is capable of handling multiple client connections simultaneously, facilitating real-time message exchange between connected clients.
+The application uses sockets for communication between the server and clients.

 ![Image](assets/image.png)